Compactified 2HDM under the Non-SUSY AdS instability conjecture

 The discovery of a scalar boson with mass $ 125$ GeV at the LHC confirmed the Higgs mechanism as the origin of electroweak symmetry breaking \cite{Aad,Chatrchyan_2012}.
-However, remarkable as this achievement was, it did not resolve the long standing issues of naturalness nor clarify the broader landscape of physics beyond the Standard Model (BSM) \cite{PDG2023,arhrib2021new}.
-Among the simplest BSM extensions is the Two-Higgs-Doublet Model (2HDM), which supplements the Standard model by an additional $SU(2)_{L}$ doublet, and offers interesting phenomenology both in the scalar and flavor sectors \cite{Branco2012,Ivanov2015,Hou:2024ibt} while remaining economical in its parameter content.
+However, remarkable as this achievement was, it did not resolve the long-standing issues of naturalness nor clarify the broader landscape of physics beyond the Standard Model (BSM) \cite{PDG2023,arhrib2021new}.
+Among the simplest BSM extensions is the Two-Higgs-Doublet Model (2HDM), which supplements the Standard Model by an additional $SU(2)_{L}$ doublet, and offers interesting phenomenology both in the scalar and flavor sectors \cite{Branco2012,Ivanov2015,Hou:2024ibt} while remaining economical in its parameter content.
 Yet, despite its appealing structure, the 2HDM inherits the hierarchy problem and motivates the exploration of mechanisms that can probe the stability and consistency of extended scalar sectors beyond the purely four-dimensional description.

-Compactifying higher-dimensional theories on a circle $S^{1}$ offers such a possibility, as it allows us to develop a calculable mechanism for investigating vacuum structure.
-The resulting 3D effective field theory contains a radion field which parametrizes the size of the compactified dimension and sets the compactification radius \cite{Goldberger:1999uk,Goldberger:2000dv}.
-Quantum effects from Kaluza-Klein towers, especially at one-loop contributions, can generate non-trivial minima in the radion potential enabling dynamical stabilization of the the compactification scale and connecting the higher dimensional theory to low energy observables \cite {Coleman:1973jx,Das:2018radion}.
+Compactifying a four-dimensional theory on a circle $S^{1}$ provides a calculable framework for investigating its lower-dimensional vacuum structure.
+The resulting 3D effective field theory contains a radion field which parametrizes the size of the compactified dimension and controls the compactification radius \cite{Goldberger:1999uk,Goldberger:2000dv}.
+Quantum effects from Kaluza--Klein towers, especially one-loop contributions, can modify the effective potential and influence the existence and nature of lower-dimensional extrema \cite{Coleman:1973jx,Das:2018radion}.
 In this work, the radion is stabilized through an effective low-energy potential ansatz, motivated by the broader radion-stabilization literature, rather than through a unique microscopic derivation from a particular warped compactification.
-Therefore, embedding the 2HDM in this framework provides a controlled setting in which electroweak symmetry breaking and radion stablization can be studied jointly.
+Therefore, embedding the 2HDM in this framework provides a controlled setting in which electroweak symmetry breaking, radion stabilization, and compactification effects can be studied jointly.